twbs/bootstrap/docs/4.0/getting-started/webpack.md

 Bootstrap is dependent on [jQuery](https://jquery.com/) and [Popper](https://popper.js.org/), so npm will install them for you if needed.
 But they must be explicitly provided by webpack.
 Add the following code to the `plugins` section in your webpack config file:

 {% highlight js %}
+  // don't forget to import webpack (using import or require) to use webpack.ProvidePlugin
   plugins: [
     ...
       new webpack.ProvidePlugin({